inflection-zone/wisdom-zone/platform-engineering/AWS/AWS Document.md

 - You can dynamically change the configuration of a volume attached to an instance.
 - Amazon EBS can be used for data that must be quickly accessible and requires long-term persistence.
 EBS volumes are particularly well-suited for use as the primary storage for file systems, databases, or for any applications that require fine granular updates and access to raw, unformatted, block-level storage.
 - Amazon EBS is well suited to both database-style applications that rely on random reads and writes, and to throughput-intensive applications that perform long, continuous reads and writes.

+* You can create an EBS volume in a specific Availability Zone & attach it to an instance in that same Availability Zone.
+* To make a volume available outside of the Availability Zone, you can create a snapshot and restore that snapshot to a new volume anywhere in that Region.
+You can copy snapshots to other Regions and then restore them to new volumes there, making it easier to leverage multiple AWS Regions for geographical expansion, data center migration, and disaster recovery.
+* **EBS Volume Types**:
+  1.  **General Purpose SSD volumes** (gp2 and gp3) balance price and performance for a wide variety of transactional workloads.
+These volumes are ideal for use cases such as boot volumes, medium-size single instance databases, and development and test environments.
+  2. Provisioned IOPS SSD volumes (io1 and io2) are designed to meet the needs of I/O-intensive workloads that are sensitive to storage performance and consistency.
+  3. Throughput Optimized HDD volumes (st1) provide low-cost magnetic storage that defines performance in terms of throughput rather than IOPS.
+These volumes are ideal for large, sequential workloads such as Amazon EMR, ETL, data warehouses, and log processing.
+  4. Cold HDD volumes (sc1) provide low-cost magnetic storage that defines performance in terms of throughput rather than IOPS.
+These volumes are ideal for large, sequential, cold-data workloads.
+If you require infrequent access to your data and are looking to save costs, these volumes provides inexpensive block storage.